 • Kendal and McCreary (1983 ) 140 degrees

-If your muscles are tight, and if they have sustained no direct injury, surgery or trauma , and if they have not been stuck in one position for an extended period of time ( such as a cast for two months).
+If your connective tissues feel tight and restricted, and if they have sustained no direct injury, surgery or trauma , and if they have not been stuck in one position for an extended period of time ( such as a cast for two months) the central nervous system needs to be adjusted.
 The research shows that a thirty second stretch done once a day, five days a week, is sufficient to cause a muscle to lengthen over a period of weeks.
 Stretch focus in your classes should be the hamstrings and quads.

 “It is through the alignment of the body that I discovered the alignment of my mind, self, and intelligence.”